djmbritt/kickflix/README.md

 # To Do

-- after final selection pipe the peerflix interface to the console
+- Fix output on console
-- Usese [torrentstream](https://github.com/mafintosh/torrent-stream) instead of Peerflix
+- Use [torrentstream](https://github.com/mafintosh/torrent-stream) instead of Peerflix
-- use clor ???
+- Fix usage on windows